-What are bee products for dogs and where to find them?
+What are bee products for dogs?

 There is a huge variety of ingredients that can be considered as “bee products.”
 Some of those include bee pollen and bees’ wax, brood, venom, propolis, royal jelly, and the most popular bee product – honey.
 Most of these have been shown to have positive effects.

 With so many products that are dangerous to dogs on the market today, many companies are switching to natural ingredients instead of chemicals and artificial stuff.
 This is good news for pet owners who are into holistic veterinary medicine and alternative treatments.